scotws/TaliForth/docs/stack.md

 **Single cell values:** Since the cell size is 16 bits, each stack entry consists of two bytes.
 They are stored little endian (least significant byte first).
 Therefore, the DSP points to the LSB of the current TOS.
+(Try reading that last sentence to a friend.
+Aren't abbreviations fun?)

-Because the DSP points to the current top of the stack, the byte it points to at the beginning as DSP0 will never be accessed: The DSP is decremented first with two `dex` instructions, and then the new value placed on the stack.
+Because the DSP points to the current top of the stack, the byte it points to after boot - `DSP0` - will never be accessed: The DSP is decremented first with two `dex` instructions, and then the new value placed on the stack.
 Therefore, the initial byte is garbage and can be considered part of the floodplain.
 ```